iAvoe/Software-QA-Testing-Review-1-6/README.md

 -----

 ## Test plan document
-Actual look and feel of the document is company dependant
+Actual look and feel of the document are company dependent

 ### Test plan - Starting and Stopping Testing
 **ENTRY**
 - Under what conditions can testing start?
   - Will we do it throughout the cycle?
   - Do we wait for development to complete?
   - Documentation complete?

 **EXIT**
 - When are we done?